Formula 1: How sensor technology is changing the race | ZDNet

 This data is connected back to the garage using radio with limited bandwidth, she said, so while the team cannot get all the data it would like during the race, it still gets "a good amount".
 It is then shared via trackside LAN with all team members present at the location, and around 400GB of data per race weekend is sent over an AT&T-provided network back to Red Bull Racing's UK headquarters.

-AT&T is therefore the team's "most crucial technical partner", according to Chilton.
+AT&T is therefore one of the team's "most crucial technical partner", according to Chilton.
 It provides a range of different services to the team, with the core being the global SD-WAN connection.
 With the team's decision-making time frame on whether a car needs to be brought into the pit sometimes in the range of just 45 seconds, Red Bull Racing is reliant on real-time communications between all engineers both trackside and in HQ, she said.

 "That kind of underpins everything that we do across race weekend.
 Included in that is a lot of support with unified comms tech," she added.